poncj/vinyl-nft/README.md

 2. Open /deploy/ folder via VS Code

-3. Create the .env file inside /deploy/ folder and specify your `PRIVATE_KEY` in it from which the contract will be deployed.
+3. Create the .env file inside /deploy/ folder and specify your `TBNB_PRIVATE_KEY` in it from which the contract will be deployed.

-3. Also specify `RPC_URL` in the .env file.
+3. Also specify `TBNB_RPC_URL` in the .env file.

 3. Open terminal and start to execute commands: